 Fly too low, Poseidon will have you.
 And fly too high, Helios will scorch you.
 Stay right in the middle.

 Young Icarus did not understand the words that came from his father’s mouth.
 How could he?
-A mentally unstable, malnourished youth seeking affection in this dying light, but only given instructions.
+A malnourished youth, seeking affection in this dying light, but only given instructions.
 He noticed that look again, one he had seen many times before but never really understood its meaning, a look cradled into the soul of his father’s eyes, eyes that put more faith in things than in humans.

 Icarus squeezed himself through the narrow opening, not saying a word.
 His father still settled on the wings, obsessing over them, without a care concerning the state of his son.